 8. Voyage of the Little Mermaid

 What I love about this version of the Little Mermaid is how it combines the live Ariel with the very colorful puppet sea creatures, the animated background, and the little “4D” touches that make you feel more a part of the story.
+Kids love it because it is so colorful and they know the story and the music.

 It’s long enough to offer a good escape from the Florida heat and humidity, but short enough for the kids to sit through it.